elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 - Expect to be well represented by the design of the website​
 - They desire the platform to be as entertaining as possible. ​

-The main design principle was considered for this specific persona was: ​
-visibility: especially in relation to how the projects are showcased. ​
+Visibility was the main design principle considered for this persona.
+This was in relation to how the projects were showcased. ​
 \begin{table}[H]
       \centering
       \includegraphics[trim = 0 0 0 0, clip, width=0.7\textwidth]{persona1.png}